RugbyZug/ML-Handson-Datasphere/README.md

 5. [Configure your credentials.json, defined in the prior step](/exercises/credentials.md)

-_These are the jupyter notebooks, that will be executed in your own codespace, created under 3.
-Clicking these links, will display the static version._
+_These are the jupyter notebooks, that will be executed in your own codespace, created under 3._ <br>
+_Clicking these links, will display the static version._

 6. [Data Exploration and preparation](exercises/10-Data-exploration-and-preparation.ipynb)
 7. [Create a first forecast with Hana ML](exercises/20-Create-forecast.ipynb)